Formulas for the eigendiscriminants of ternary and quaternary forms: Eigendiscriminants of ternary forms

 where the Jacobian determinant $J_1$ is defined by

 The resultant in the left-hand side of \eqref{eq:DiscComp} is equal to

 so its computation is reduced to a Sylvester determinant.
-It turns out that the resultant in the right-hand side of \eqref{eq:DiscComp} can be computed as determinants of mixed resultant matrices that involve Macaulay blocks and Bezoutians (called Morley forms in \cite{Jou97}); see \cite[3.11.19.25]{Jou97} for more details.
+It turns out that the resultant in the right-hand side of \eqref{eq:DiscComp} can be computed as the determinant of a mixed resultant matrix involving Macaulay and Bezoutian blocks; see \cite[3.11.19.25]{Jou97} for more details.

-In summary, Theorem \ref{thm:n=3} allows to compute $\Delta_{3,d}(\Psi)$ as the ratio of a determinant of degree $2d(3d-2)$ divided by the product of the coefficient $\psi_2(1,0,0)$ and three Sylvester determinants of degree $2d-1$, $2d-1$ and $2(d-1)$ respectively.
+In summary, Theorem \ref{thm:n=3} shows that $\Delta_{3,d}(\Psi)$ can be computed as the ratio of a determinant of degree $2d(3d-2)$ divided by the product of the coefficient $\psi_2(1,0,0)$ and three Sylvester determinants of degree $2d-1$, $2d-1$ and $2(d-1)$ respectively.
+We notice that for some particular $\Psi_0$, the formula given in Theorem \ref{thm:n=3} may vanish identically.
+In such cases, a more general family of maps of the same format must be considered, for which the eigendiscriminant can be computed by means of Theorem \ref{thm:n=3}.
+Then, $\Delta_{3,d}(\Psi_0)$ is obtained by specialization.
+This approach is illustrated in Example \ref{ex:ASS} (second case).

 Before closing this section, we mention the particular case of polar maps that are in correspondence with symmetric tensors.
 In our setting, the map $\Psi$ corresponds to the polar map of a plane curve of equation $\phi(x_0,x_1,x_2)=0$, where $\phi$ is a homogeneous polynomial of degree $d$; the polynomials $\psi_i$ are then the partial derivatives of $\phi$.
 As observed in \cite[Example 4.4]{ASS17}, the computation of the eigendiscriminant of a plane cubic curve is already a hard task; it is a homogeneous polynomial of degree 24 in 10 variables.
 The decomposition formula we obtained in Theorem \ref{thm:n=3} provides a way to compute with this eigendiscriminant, a property we illustrate by revisiting two examples from \cite{ASS17}.